 Do not treat these as trophies.
 Treat them as scaffolding for a role: support, networking, security, cloud support, or field networking.

-RoleMath can show current sampled employer language from the 2026-06-20 public ATS panel.
+RoleMath can show current sampled employer language from the 2026-07-27 small dated sample of public job postings.
 It cannot yet say that Network+ mentions rose from last year, that CCNA is gaining or losing ground against Network+, or what employers will ask for next year.

 That matters because networking credentials are often sold with trend language.
 RoleMath will not publish prior-year movement or future-demand predictions until the repeated-panel method supports them.